-Dr. Serra Acar has joined the Center on Research, Evaluation & Analysis (CREA) and working on projects with an early childhood/early learning focus since 2014.
+Dr. Serra Acar came to TRI in 2014 and works on projects with an early childhood/early learning focus.
 Serra received her Ph.D. in Early Intervention from the University of Oregon.
 Serra's primary areas of expertise include family-centered practices in early intervention/early childhood special education (EI/ECSE), developmental screening, personnel preparation, and program evaluation.
 She has over 15 years of experience in the EI/ECSE field.
-Serra is the evaluation specialist for the following projects: (1) Project Preparing Early Childhood Professionals for Inclusion, (2) Project Promoting Inclusion in Early Childhood Educators, (3) Project Executive Functioning, and (4) Oregon’s Quality Rating and Improvement System.
+Serra is working as project specialist for the following projects: (1) Project Preparing Early Childhood Professionals for Inclusion (PEPI) and (2) Project Executive Functioning (EF).
 Serra has presented at numerous national and state conferences and is very involved with the Division of Early Childhood within the Council on Exceptional Children (CEC).
+Serra is the president of DEC Oregon.
 When not working, she enjoys painting, reading, cooking, and spending quality time with her family.

 Patrick Aldrich received his bachelor’s degree in Wildlife biology and a minor in Entomology from the University of California, Davis in 1997.
 After graduation, he spent 5 years in various field biology positions, studying a wide array subjects from Bowerbird mating systems in Australia to integrated pest management of ground squirrels in Northern California.
 He subsequently decided to return to school to pursue a PhD at the University of Hawaii, Manoa.
 For his doctoral work (for which he is ABD), he studied the spatio-temporal variation of pollination networks in Hawaiian tropical dry forests.
 Following his graduate work, he was the project director for a project that used spatial analyses to study the random correspondence of fingerprint patterns.
 Through his work, he has acquired extensive experience in biostatistics.
 He is currently the data manager and statistician for the Oregon QRIS and other projects at the Teaching Research Institute, and continues to apply parametric, non-parametric and likelihood methodologies to analyze various datasets associated with early childhood research.